darshakjani8101/Brainwave_UI_UX/README.md

 And many more, including code architecture and reusability.

 ## Hosted Application
-You can access the hosted application at https://darshakjani8101.github.io/Brainwave_UI_UX/
+You can access the hosted application at https://darshakjani8101.github.io/Brainwave_UI_UX/ or https://brainwave-ui-ux-design.web.app/

 ## Local Setup